 The cost of using mobile POS systems in the Netherlands

-To start accepting credit cards on your smartphone, you need an app — available for free from the App Store or Google Play — and a Chip & PIN reader.
+To start accepting credit cards on your smartphone, you need an app — available for free from the App Store or Google Play — and a chip and PIN reader.

 On top of the one-off “investment,” there are, with the exception of Ayden, no monthly fees.
 Users only pay a percentage of actual sales volume through the reader.